![]() |

 hiking and paddling a river in addition to working and teaching at school.
 Because of that trust, you feel as though you

-can pretty much be yourself, and that alone feels pretty good.
-After packing up we began our hike back,
+can pretty much be yourself, and that alone is comforting.
+After packing up we began our hike back.
+We stopped once for a group picture and then emerged from the woods - where we suddenly realized

-how much windier it actually was, and then came again to a little creek.
+how much windier it actually was - and then came again to a little creek.

-It really wasn’t much of an obstacle, and
+The creek really wasn’t much of an obstacle, and

 luckily the temperatures were moderate in case someone slipped in.
 It did provide, however, the opportunity to